slang-i18n/slang/CONTRIBUTING.md

 # Contributing

-## Pipeline
+## Generator Pipeline

-### 1 BuildConfig
+### 1 SlangFileCollection

+Build a collection of translation files by (a) reading the file system or (b) reading the build_runner inputs.

-Read `slang.yaml` or `build.yaml` to build the `BuildConfig` object.
+The collection also includes the `slang.yaml` or `build.yaml` config.

-### 2 List of TranslationFile

-Detect all potential translation files and build `List<TranslationFile>`.

-Each `TranslationFile` is just a reference to a file.
-We do not read its content for now.
+Every file is represented as `TranslationFile` object.
+This object contains the file path and the abstracted read operation.

+After this step, we have a common model that can be used by the custom runner and by build_runner.

-### 3 TranslationMap
+### 2 TranslationMap

-Read all files of step 2 and build the `TranslationMap` object.

-Now we have all locales, its namespaces and its translations represented as pure maps.
+Build a map containing content of all translation files.

+We use the `TranslationFile` objects from step 1 to read the file content and build a map of all translation strings.

+After this step,

+(1) The path and file type information is lost.

+(2) We only have the locale, namespace and translation strings.

-### 4 BuildResult
+### 3 BuildResult

 The `GeneratorFacade` class will read the translation maps from previous step and generates the resulting file content.